Differences and Similarities of Persian VS Arabic Language

 Nastaliq is one of the most famous Perso-Arabic calligraphic styles

-Let’s take a look at the similarities and differences between the two languages from a linguistic point of view.
+Let’s examine the linguistic similarities and differences between the two languages.

 Linguistic Differences Between Persian VS Arabic Language